Hard Money Directory

 Frequently Asked Questions About Hard Money Loans in Grand Rapids

-Experienced Grand Rapids hard money lenders can close in 5-10 business days for clean acquisition deals.
-Michigan's title and closing infrastructure is well-developed, and lenders familiar with Kent County transactions move quickly.
-Auction and bank-owned acquisitions may require more lead time due to title clearance.
-Having your LLC documents, rehab scope, and comparable sales ready significantly accelerates the process.
+Local West Michigan hard money lenders with established Kent County title company relationships can close straightforward deals in 5–8 business days.
+National lenders Kiavi and RCN Capital close in 10–14 days.
+Grand Rapids-specific tip: Michigan's title and closing infrastructure is well-developed, and lenders familiar with Kent County transactions move quickly on standard deals.
+Auction and bank-owned acquisitions from Michigan's foreclosure-by-advertisement pipeline may require additional lead time for title clearance — budget 7–10 days for these deals.
+Having your Michigan LLC documents, purchase contract, scope of work, and 3–5 Kent County comparable sales ready before application removes the most common approval bottlenecks.

 Hard Money Lenders in Nearby Cities